veryalien/mycobit/README.md

 mycobit will now load the default programs from the file 'default' into the 'mycobit' file.
 You've 'lost' your program, but now you've got the demo programs loaded - more details on using the demos coming soon!

 If you see the top row left and right pixels blinking then it's working!
-Alas, without any breakout board, it won't help much to begin with.

 If you go into the editor (reset with button B pressed) you'll now see the first four nibbles of the demo program instead of 0xF 0xF 0xF 0xF.